Hiawatha Estes

+A Chickasaw Indian Nation member, in 2019 he was inducted posthumously into the Chickasaw Hall of Fame.

+Early life and education

+He attended the University of Oklahoma.

+Career

-Estes was a Chickasaw Indian Nation member.
-He graduated from the University of Oklahoma and served in World War II as a captain in the Army Air Corps 37th Fighter Squadron.
+He served in World War II as a captain in the Army Air Corps 37th Fighter Squadron.

 After the war, Estes founded "Architectural House and Plan Business, Nationwide Plan Book", which was to evolve into Hiawatha Estes and Associates.
 Estes was a resident of Northridge, California, a neighborhood of Los Angeles, and remarkable for the number and diversity of ranch homes, some of which are Hiawatha Estes designs.

+His most well-known book, Ranch and Country Homes, was published jointly with the Southern California Building Permit Service.

+Personal life

 Estes was related to Senator Helen TeAta Cole, his cousin, also of Oklahoma.
+In 2019, his sons accepted his Chickasaw Hall of Fame Award on his behalf.